Companies With Most Patents: Everything You Need to Know

 It's also important to remember that CB Insights did not include IBM in their research, drastically altering their final data.
 Considering IBM has led U.S. patent earners for the last 23 years, it's hard to understand why they would have been excluded from this study.

 If you need help understanding the companies with most patents, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.